datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 ![ ]({{ site.baseurl }}/images/rfigs/TS03-Getting-To-Know-Data/nice-x-axis-1.png)

-Bonus: If an x variable is not a datetime class (eg. not POSIX), other `scale_x_...()` exist to help format x axes.
+Bonus: If an x variable is not a datetime class (e.g., not POSIX), other `scale_x_...()` exist to help format x axes.

 ##Challenge 2: Plotting daily precipitaiton data